xynehq/jaf/PUBLISH.md

-# Publishing FAF to npm
+# Publishing JAF to npm

-This guide is for maintainers who need to publish new versions of FAF to npm.
+This guide is for maintainers who need to publish new versions of JAF to npm.

 ## Prerequisites